Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Introduction

+We shall close the first section by a brief formulation and overview of the main result in the article.

-We denote by $\S$ the set of Spin structures on Riemann surface $X$.
-Following the articles \cite{l}, \cite{j}, \cite{lm}, we associate the rotation to each spin structure.
-This enables us to define $(2|E|\times 2|E|)$ matrices $\D(s)(x)$, $s\in \S$ in a way that each $\D(s)(x)$ is the matrix of the transitions between the oriented edges determined by the rotation $rot_s$ corresponding to the spin structure $s$.
-The main result of the article is
+We denote by $\S$ the set of Spin structures on a Riemann surface $X$.
+Following \cite{l}, \cite{j}, \cite{lm}, we associate the rotation to each Spin structure.
+This enables us to define $(2|E|\times 2|E|)$ matrices $\D(s)(x)$, $s\in \S$, in a way that each $\D(s)(x)$ is the transition matrix between the oriented edges determined by the rotation $rot_s$ corresponding to the Spin structure $s$.
+The main result of our article is

 \begin{theorem} Let $G$ be a graph embedded in a closed Riemann surface $X$ of genus $g$ and let $\S$ be the set of Spin structures on $X$.
-Let us denote for each $s\in \S$ by $\D(s)(x)$ the matrix introduced in Definition \ref{def.dd}.
-Let $F(\D(s)(x))$ be the Feynman function defined in Definition \ref{def.ff} as the square root of the Ihara-Selberg function $I(\D(s)(x))$.
-Then $\E(G,x)$ is a linear combination of $2^{2g}$ functions $F(\D(s)(x)),\, s\in \S$.
-Moreover, each $F(\D(s)(x))$ is computable in a polynomial time.
+Then $\E(G,x)$ is a linear combination of $2^{2g}$ Feynman functions $F(\D(s)(x))$ for $s\in \S$ and $\D(s)$ the transition matrix of $G$.
+This is an Arf invariant formula and each $F(\D(s)(x))$ is computable in polynomial time.

-Furthermore, let $G$ be a bipartite graph critically embedded in the Riemann surface $X$ of genus $g$ equipped with a flat metric with conical singularities in such a way that no conical singularity is located at a vertex of the graph $G$.
-Then for each Spin structure $s\in \S$ the matrix $\D_2(s)$ introduced in Definition \ref{def.dada} is related to the discrete Dirac operator associated to $s$ (see \cite{c} for its definition) in a way described in Corollary \ref{c.ddo}. \end{theorem}
+In addition, let $G$ be a bipartite graph critically embedded in the Riemann surface $X$ of genus $g$.
+Then for each Spin structure $s\in \S$ the transition matrix $\D(s)$ may be constructed out of the matrix of the discrete Dirac operator associated to $s\in \S$. \end{theorem}

+The structure of our paper is organized as follows.
+In Section $2$ we introduce our main tool, the discrete Ihara-Selberg functions.
+We further construct a useful combinatorial model of closed Riemann surface $X$ of genus $g$, which enables to define $4^g$ rotations of prime reduced cycles on a graph critically embedded in $X$.
+In Section $3$ we introduce quadratic forms, relate them to rotations and define the Feynman functions.
+In the end of this section we prove the first part of Theorem \ref{thm.main}, namely the Arf-invariant formula.
+Section $4$ treats the topic of discrete Dirac operators, and concludes the proof of Theorem \ref{thm.main}.
+In the Appendix we summarize, for the reader's convenience, the Pfaffian method and its limitations.